Warning: Excessive Schmoopiness

 Britta is more than a little cautious but watches Annie with a soft smile that could be wistful in the right kind of lighting, and mentions knitting things for the baby because it would make a nice change from a cat.
 "But I'm picking neutral colored yarn because I don't want to reinforce gender stereotypes."

 Jeff had initially settled on a couch in the corner hoping to write a few emails for work, but his phone sits loose in his grip and he's not sure he even knows what an email is right now.
-His head is fuzzy with white noise.
+His head is fuzzy with white noise, his chest feels too tight.
 He's vaguely aware of Shirley placing a cup of coffee on the table in front of him but it's not until he feels the weight of her palm against his shoulder that he realizes she's been talking.
 To him.

 Shirley pitches a knowing smile.
-"Annie and the baby are fine.
+"Annie and the baby are fine, you know.
 You can stop looking."

 "Psssh."
 He takes a sip of coffee, tongue wriggly a little at the heat.
 "I was looking at Pierce.
 He looks as confused as ever.
 We should probably keep an eye on that."